19hours/sg-statutes/Acts/Deposit Insurance and Policy Owners’ Protection Schemes Act.md

 ### Membership of PPF Scheme

-31\.—(1) Every relevant insurer which is not exempted under section 32 shall be a PPF Scheme member so long as it is registered by the Authority to carry on insurance business under the Insurance Act (Cap.
+31\.—(1) Every relevant insurer which is not exempted under section 32 shall be a PPF Scheme member so long as it is licensed by the Authority to carry on insurance business under the Insurance Act (Cap.
 142).

+[Act 11 of 2013 wef 18/04/2013]

-(2) Every relevant insurer which is registered to carry on insurance business under the Insurance Act immediately before 1st May 2011, shall be deemed to be a PPF Scheme member from that date.
+(2) Every relevant insurer which is licensed to carry on insurance business under the Insurance Act immediately before 1st May 2011, shall be deemed to be a PPF Scheme member from that date.

+[Act 11 of 2013 wef 18/04/2013]

-(3) Every relevant insurer which is registered to carry on insurance business under the Insurance Act on or after 1st May 2011, shall be a PPF Scheme member from the date on which it is registered.
+(3) Every relevant insurer which is licensed to carry on insurance business under the Insurance Act on or after 1st May 2011, shall be a PPF Scheme member from the date on which it is licensed.

+[Act 11 of 2013 wef 18/04/2013]

 ### Exemption from PPF Scheme membership